-Politics and the Supreme Court have been intertwined before, so the idea of changing the number of justices under a potential Joe Biden administration is not new.
+Politics and the Supreme Court have been intertwined before, so the idea of changing the number of justices under Joe Biden’s administration is not new.

 The president, however, does not make the final decision.
 The number of justices on the Supreme Court is not set by the Constitution, but it is determined by Congress.
 And when a party controls the presidency and Congress, the chances for altering the number of justices increases.